The Stonecutter’s Credo, Do Things That Don’t Scale, and Habit Stacking

 VI.

 Paul Graham writes incredible essays.
-In Do Things that Don’t Scale, he writes about how delighting customers and making them happy scales better than most of us think.
-In this essay he challenges us to think about what un-scalable things you can do to delight your co-workers, clients, readers, or fans.
+In Do Things that Don’t Scale, he writes about how delighting customers and making them happy works better than most of us think.
+In this essay he challenges us to think about the un-scalable things you can do to delight your co-workers, clients, readers, or fans as much as you can.
 How far do you go in delighting others?

 VII.